 That is a great question!
-Periodizing your nutrition and matching your energy intake to your lifestyle and sport needs is a helpful tool for people looking to enhance their performance for their sport.
+Focusing on your nutrition and matching your energy intake to your lifestyle and sport needs is a helpful tool for people looking to enhance their performance for their sport.
 What makes you curious about this?
 How are your current eating habits?

 What/how much should I eat before my workout and after my workout?

 That is a great question!
 Pre and post-workout nutrition is helpful to boost performance and maximize our training session.
 What do you eat and do the rest of the day?

 How much protein should I have in each meal?